scimusmn/arduino-base/README.md

 </body>
 ```

-##### Test page
+#### React example page
-Use the `/ReactSerial/examples/arduino-test-page.js` as an example of how to set up up a front end page or component.
-If you're using Gatsby's page structure, simply copy and paste this file into your `pages/` directory and a page will be generated at `http://localhost:8000/arduino-test-page`.
+An example React component can be found at `/ReactSerial/examples/arduino-test-page.js`.
+If you're using Gatsby's site structure, simply copy this file into your `pages` directory and a page will be generated at `http://localhost:8000/arduino-test-page`.
+You can use this page to test whether React is able to communicate through the IPC Renderer.

 ## Libraries